Timothy Dolan

-Timothy Michael Dolan (born February 6, 1950) is a Roman Catholic prelate from the United States.
-He has served as Archbishop of New York since 2009 and as a cardinal since 2012.
-Dolan served as the president of the United States Conference of Catholic Bishops (USCCB) from 2010 to 2013.
-After being made a cardinal by Pope Benedict XVI in 2012, Dolan participated in the 2013 papal conclave that elected Pope Francis and in the 2025 papal conclave that elected Pope Leo XIV.

-Dolan previously served as rector of the Pontifical North American College in Rome from 1994 to 2001, as an auxiliary bishop of the Archdiocese of St. Louis from 2001 to 2002, and as Archbishop of Milwaukee from 2002 to 2009.
+Timothy Michael Dolan (born February 6, 1950) is an American Catholic prelate who served as Archbishop of New York from 2009 to 2025.
+Dolan served as president of the United States Conference of Catholic Bishops (USCCB) from 2010 to 2013.
+Dolan was rector of the Pontifical North American College in Rome from 1994 to 2001, auxiliary bishop of the Archdiocese of St. Louis from 2001 to 2002, and archbishop of the Archdiocese of Milwaukee from 2002 to 2009.
+Dolan was made a cardinal by Pope Benedict XVI in 2012.

-Biography
+On February 10, 2026, Dolan was appointed co-chief chaplain of the New York City Police Department (NYPD).

-Early life
+Early life and education

-The eldest of five children, Timothy Dolan was born on February 6, 1950, in St. Louis, Missouri, to Robert (1925–1977) and Shirley (née Radcliffe) Dolan (1928–2022).
+The eldest of five children, Dolan was born on February 6, 1950, in St. Louis, Missouri, to Robert (1925–1977) and Shirley Dolan (1928–2022).
 His father was an aircraft engineer, working as a floor supervisor at McDonnell Douglas.
 Dolan has two brothers, one of whom, Bob Dolan, is a former radio talk-show host, and two sisters.
 The family later moved to Ballwin, Missouri, where they attended Holy Infant Parish.

 Dolan exhibited a strong interest in the priesthood from an early age, once saying, "I can never remember a time I didn't want to be a priest."
 He would also pretend to celebrate Mass as a child.
 Dolan entered Saint Louis Preparatory Seminary in Shrewsbury, Missouri, in 1964.
 He later obtained a Bachelor of Arts in philosophy degree from Cardinal Glennon College in Shrewsbury.
 Cardinal John Carberry then sent Dolan to reside at the Pontifical North American College in Rome while studying there.
 Dolan earned a Licentiate of Sacred Theology in 1976 from the Pontifical University of St. Thomas Aquinas in Rome.